 - After the rolls are browned, add a quarter cup of red wine to the skillet to deglaze it, and then add 2 cups of water.

 - Cover and simmer for 1 1/2 hours.
 This can also be cooked in a pressure cooker at 10 lbs. pressure for about 30 minutes.

 - When finished cooking, remove rouladen to a bowl.

 - Carefully remove string or toothpicks so that rolls don't fall apart.
 Mix about 2 tablespoons of flour with 1/2 cup of water and whisk into the pan juices, cooking until thickened.
 Add salt and pepper to taste.

 - Pour gravy over rouladen.
 Serve with red cabbage and mashed potatoes.

 Ethnic Foods Are Family Traditions

-These days, when I cook one of these traditional German recipes, I'm sure to play some German music to get us all in the mood, and offer some German beer, dark bread and butter, and pickled herring before dinner.
-On very special occasions, Black Forest cake is served for desert!
+These days, when I cook one of these traditional German recipes, I'm sure to play some German music to get us all in the mood and offer some German beer, dark bread and butter, and pickled herring before dinner.
+On very special occasions, Black Forest cake is served for dessert!

 What Can I Serve With Rouladen?

 - Sweet and sour red cabbage